MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 * Weak: "I enjoy shopping online and especially like it when the experience is streamlined like on your site."
 * Strong: "GeneriCo's userbase is growing fast.
 I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."

+If two different ways to write blurbs feels overwhelming, just use the first method for all the blurbs.

 **Talking Points**

 Cover the following points, not necessarily in this order: